cemysce/ytf/README.md

 ### `generate` Mode

-On each `generate` run, `ytf` will get the list of videos from each playlist[^pl] URL you've specified in the configuration file, skip over known videos (if the configuration file includes the necessary information), then generate an HTML report of the rest of the videos (i.e. the "new" ones).
+On each `generate` run, `ytf` will get the list of videos from each playlist[^pl] URL you've specified in the configuration file, skip over already-acknowledged videos (if the configuration file includes the necessary information), then generate an HTML report of the rest of the videos (i.e. the "new" ones).
 It will also update the state file to record what it saw for each playlist[^pl] so that on subsequent runs only newer videos will be reported, and if the configuration file was missing a name for the playlist[^pl] it will update that file too.

 Multiple subsequent runs in the same directory will either generate a new report file if none exists, or will generate an updated file (containing